Hemifacial Microsomia: Definition, Classification, & Treatment

 Microtia

-If microtia is present, ear reconstruction with autologous material should be delayed until the patient is age-appropriate, between 7 and 10 years, depending on the technique used11,12.
+If microtia is present, ear reconstruction with autologous material should be delayed until the patient is age-appropriate, between 7 and 10 years, depending on the technique used (Brent, 1992 & Nagata, 1994).

 Mandibular Hypoplasia

 There is no standardised algorithm for the timing of surgical management of mandibular hypoplasia.
-Traditionally, surgeons have waited until skeletal maturity to correct malocclusion with orthognathic procedures13,14.
+Traditionally, surgeons have waited until skeletal maturity to correct malocclusion with orthognathic procedures (Meazzini, 2012 & Schreuder, 2007).

-• In severe cases, early mandibular distraction can be considered15 to allow for appropriate bone stock development.
+• In severe cases, early mandibular distraction can be considered to allow for appropriate bone stock development (Wan, 2011).

 • In Pruzansky III, mandibular reconstruction may require a costochondral rib graft, bone grafts, and alloplastic implants.